afamokdd/practisecourse/README.md

-this is a public state announcement, i told you so i am not the one again. i am here again to make toruble
+this is a public state announcement, i told you so i am not the one again. i am here again to make trouble. the inability to recall things read is worrisome.